klumw/copper-examples/copper-prometheus/README.md

 Copper Prometheus
 ========
-This example shows how you can measure and store copper related time-series data in prometheus.
+This example shows how to measure and store copper related time-series data with prometheus.

 The following data can be measured:
 - Dequeue count